Following are summaries of some of our current and recent research. Learn more on our publications page.

 Integration of Renewable Energy Sources into the Power Grid

-Richard Bryce, a recent Ph.D. graduate conducted research at the National Renewable Energy Laboratory (NREL) in Golden, Colorado.
+Richard Bryce, a recent Ph.D. student conducted research at the National Renewable Energy Laboratory (NREL) in Golden, Colorado.
 He is studying how the variability of PV power generation within the UMass campus microgrid impacts the reliability of the power system.
 He is also interested in exploring how optimally dispatched storage might be employed to mitigate reliability issues introduced by the variability of PV power generation.

 Demand Forecasting and Battery Discharge Scheduling